usaid-cs/yesterday-i-learned/random.md

 - A water ingress protection rating of 8 is not necessarily better than a 6 in real life (me irl).
 6 provides resistance against powerful water jets, but 8 is an immersion test whose maximum pressure may be lower than the jet's.
 Some things have IP66 and IP68 separately certified.
 - Thor's lastname is really Odinson, and his hammer does not break Captain America's shield thingy.
 This was used in the Age of Ultron for a scattered thunderbolt.
 - [OPEC](https://en.wikipedia.org/wiki/OPEC) is a "textbook example of a cartel that cooperates to reduce market competition, but ... protected by ... international law".
-- Glover's musical stage name, Childish Gambino, came from the Wu-Tang Clan's name generator.
-- Burger King's Twitter "followers per tweet" index (80.6) is 10x higher than that of McDonald's (8.1), and 4x higher than that of Wendy's (20.6).
-Higher is better, unless they are bots.
-Personal research.
 - "Kilogramme" is an accepted spelling that no one used, not even in your English school.
 - George Polya's book _How to Solve It_ once said, "If you are having difficulty understanding a problem, try drawing a picture."
 He meant drawing a picture of the problem, not unrelated things like trees.
 - Your everyday American [doesn't](https://www.youtube.com/watch?v=XEVlyP4_11M) know who Edward Snowden is.